storageos/storageos.github.io/_docs/reference/cli/cluster.md

 ### `storageos cluster create`

-To create a cluster token id, which is used for [cluster discovery]({%link _docs/install/prerequisites/clusterdiscovery.md %}):
+To create a cluster token for [cluster discovery]({%link _docs/install/prerequisites/clusterdiscovery.md %}):
 ```bash
 $ storageos cluster create
 207f0026-3844-40e0-884b-729d79c124b8
 ```

-The default cluster size is 3; pass `-s` to set the size to 3-7.
+The embedded key-value cluster size determines the [node failure tolerance]({%link _docs/install/prerequisites/clusterdiscovery.md %}) and can be adjusted with the `--size` flag.
+This does not affect how many StorageOS nodes can join the cluster.

 ### `storageos cluster inspect`